 How Does Persona Nutrition Work?

-Persona Nutrition specializes in delivering personalized daily vitamin packs.
-The company website states that each shipment will come with a 28-day supply of vitamins as well as an information card with details about everything you receive.
+Each personalized pack will come with a 28-day supply of vitamins as well as an information card with details about everything you receive.
 This includes instructions, supplement fact sheets, and other relevant health information.

 Depending on your health specifics, you might receive between one and three vitamin packs (labeled AM, PM, and Night) to take each day.

-To provide accurate supplement recommendations to every subscriber, Persona Nutrition relies on a ‘proprietary, science-based algorithm’ that was created by an advisory board of doctors and nutritionists.
-You get to put the power of that algorithm to work by taking Persona Nutrition’s three-minute online assessment before you order.
+To provide accurate supplement recommendations to every subscriber, Persona Nutrition relies on an algorithm that was created by an advisory board of doctors and nutritionists.

 It also includes lifestyle questions about your exercise levels, alcoholic consumption, whether you smoke or are exposed to secondhand smoke, your overall energy, happiness, and stress levels, how well you sleep, and your past and current medication use.

 The assessment also takes into consideration the interactions of medications you might already be taking with supplements.

 According to the company, Persona Nutrition is the only personalized nutrition company that cross-references more than 850 prescription medications (including birth control pills, blood pressure medications, etc.) to ensure you’re avoiding drug-nutrient interactions (DNIs).